amueller69/Law-School-Notes/Fall-2018/Contracts/08-Contractual_Meaning.md

 ### Canons of Interpretation: Standard Maxims

-Use these to figure out the starting question of what is the meaning of an ambiguous express prior to proceeding down the hierarchy of weight:
+Use these to figure out the starting question of what is the meaning of an ambiguous express term prior to proceeding down the hierarchy of weight:

 1. Noscitur a sociis.
 The meaning of a word in a series is affected by others in the same series; or, a word may be affected by its immediate context.
 Look to the terms in a list to determine the meaning of an ambiguous term
 1. Ejusdem generis.
 A general term joined w/ a specific one will be deemed to include only things that are like the specific one. (cattle, hogs, and other animals.
 Wouldn’t include house-dog but might include sheep being raised for market)